 No money shall be carried forward without the approval of the commissioner of management and budget.

 Any portion of any appropriation not carried forward and remaining unexpended and unencumbered at the close of a fiscal year lapses to the fund from which it was originally appropriated.
-Except as provided in section 15.76, any appropriation amounts not carried forward and remaining unexpended and unencumbered at the close of a biennium lapse to the fund from which the appropriation was made.
+Any appropriation amounts not carried forward and remaining unexpended and unencumbered at the close of a biennium lapse to the fund from which the appropriation was made.

 The commissioner may reinstate a lapsed appropriation within three months of the lapse.
 A reinstated appropriation lapses again no later than three months after it first lapsed.
 A payment under a reinstated appropriation may be made only under section 16A.15, subdivision 3.

 An appropriation to acquire or better public land or buildings or other public improvements of a capital nature, including the acquisition of real property does not lapse until the purposes of the appropriation are determined by the commissioner, after consultation with the affected agencies, to be accomplished or abandoned.
 This subdivision also applies to any part of an appropriation for a fiscal year that has been requisitioned to acquire real property or construct permanent improvements.
 An appropriation to pay moving expenses lapses at the end of the third fiscal year during which it was made available.